luukka76/data-analytics/README.md

 [4.]
 P. Luukka, O. Kurama, Similarity classifier with ordered weighted averaging operators, Expert Systems With Applications, 40, (2013), pp. 995-1002

+Consistency and coverage computations and degree of proof and disproof:

+[5.]
+Stoklasa, J., Luukka, P., & Talášek, T. (2017).
+Set-theoretic methodology using fuzzy sets in rule extraction and validation - consistency and coverage revisited.
+Information Sciences, 412-413, 154–173.